Home Insurance

 Unoccupied vs. vacant homes

-Before we talk about the 30 day rule, it’s important to clarify the language that insurance providers like to use.
+Before getting to the 30-day rule, it’s important to clarify the language that insurance providers like to use.

 Cottages don’t fall under “vacant” as they’re considered recreational or secondary homes.

-At Intact Insurance, for example, you don’t have to notify your company if your home is unoccupied for more than 30 days and you intend to return to it.
+At Intact Insurance, for example, you don’t have to notify your company.
 Still, Patricia Sagl, director of personal lines at Intact, recommends that homeowners take certain precautions before leaving their home for extended periods.

 Sagl’s recommendations include: